davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

   could be "wasted" on providing such interactivity

-Because of its transistorized circuitry, the TX-0 needed very little maintainance or oversight, and for years was left unattended at MIT for pretty much anybody to use at any time, resulting in a great flourishing of interactive programs (many of whose names began with the word "Expensive," in an acknowledgment of the absurdity of a $3M machine being available for such
+Because of its transistorized circuitry, the TX-0 needed very little maintenance or oversight, and for years was left unattended at MIT for pretty much anybody to use at any time, resulting in a great flourishing of interactive programs (many of whose names began with the word "Expensive," in an acknowledgment of the absurdity of a $3M machine being available for such